 Gov't considering low-interest loans for merchants affected by TMON, WeMakePrice payout crisis

-WeMakePrice office in Gangnam District, southern Seoul on Friday YONHAP]
+WeMakePrice office in Gangnam District, southern Seoul on Friday [YONHAP]

-WeMakePrice office in Gangnam District, southern Seoul on Friday YONHAP]
+WeMakePrice office in Gangnam District, southern Seoul on Friday [YONHAP]

-The Ministry of SMEs and Startups is currently looking into whether affected small- and medium-sized businesses listed on TMON and WeMakePrice are eligible for its emergency relief, the Ministry told the Korea JoongAng Daily on Friday.
+The Ministry of SMEs and Startups is currently looking into whether affected small- and medium-sized businesses listed on TMON and WeMakePrice are eligible for its emergency relief, the ministry told the Korea JoongAng Daily on Friday.

 The ministry currently provides loans to small businesses hit by natural disasters, pandemics or other emergencies with its emergency fund.

-Commercial banks announced plans to support affected businesses.
+Commercial banks also announced plans to support affected businesses.
 KB Kookmin Bank will offer extended loan periods, repayment delays and lower interest rates.

 The offerings are an effort to “minimize the damage to our customers,” the bank said Friday, adding that it would “divide the burden and fulfill our social responsibility.”